 - Back at camp, grab your pack and take a very pleasant alpine walk along the shore of Lago Nordenskjöld to Refugio Los Cuernos.
 One way stats from C. Italiano to R. Cuernos: approx. 5 km, 3.1 miles and 1.5 to 2.0 hours.

-- Optional: If you have time and the Torres are clear of clouds consider hiking the 45 minutes up the steep trail to Mirador las Torres to see the famous Torres del Paine.
+- Hike to Mirador las Torres. to see the famous Torres del Paine.
 It is also beneficial to familiarize yourself with the steep trail if you hike it in the dark the next morning to catch the Torres at dawn.
-Optional round trip stats from C. Torres to the Torres: approx. 2 km, 1.2 miles and 1.5 to 2.0 hours
+One way stats from R. Chileno: approx. 3 km, 2 miles and 1.0 hours to C. Torres.

 10 km, 6 miles and 3.5 to 5.0 hours (Campamento Torres to Hotel Las Torres)